 The transfer agent and registrar for our ordinary shares is Broadridge Corporate Issuer Solutions, Inc. Its address is 1717 Arch St., Suite 1300, Philadelphia, Pennsylvania 19103, and its telephone number is (215) 553-5400.

 Listing

-We have applied to have our ordinary shares listed on The Nasdaq Global Market under the symbol "GMDA."
+Our ordinary shares are listed on The Nasdaq Global Market under the symbol "GMDA."